Links to Success

 Campus Resources

-• If you have an urgent mental health concern, you can reach Counseling and Psychological Services at 212-854-2878 to talk with a licensed professional.
+• If you have an urgent mental health concern, you can drop-in to Lerner 502 Monday - Thursday, 5 - 8 p.m. during the academic year.
+You can also and Psychological Services at 212-854-2878, available 24/7.

 • If you have an urgent medical concern, you can reach Medical Services at 212-854-7426 to talk with a nurse.
-Due to COVID-19, Medical Services is not offering walk-in appointments.

-• Contact an advocate at the Sexual Violence Response at 212-854-HELP.
+• Contact an advocate at the Sexual Violence Response at 212-854-4357 (HELP).

-• Columbia undergraduate students can contact the resident assistant on-duty in your building or area by calling the number posted throughout building, 9pm-8am during the week and 24-hours on weekends.
+• Columbia undergraduate students can contact the resident assistant on-duty in your building or area by calling the number posted throughout building, 9 p.m. - 8 a.m. during the week and 24-hours on weekends.

 • If you’re a Columbia College or Columbia Engineering undergraduate, you can get support from your academic advisor by contacting the Berick Center for Student Advising.